|

 Williams, Whitney, "'The Little Colonel' Returns to Glory," News Telegram, Dec.
 28, 1934, p.
 5. A happy Henry describes the accolades he received since the release of Judge Priest.
 Of his role as Rev. Ashby Brand: "Many a year has passed since I played a part that pleased me so."
 I learned from this article that one of Walthall's favorite dishes was corn bread and creamed chicken.

-"3-Miljoners-film fran Fox: 'Dantes Inferno,'" Allas Veckotidning January 5, 1936.
+"3-Miljoners-film fran Fox: 'Dantes Inferno,'" Allas Veckotidning January 5, 1936, pp. 23-22 (the page numbers are strangely reversed).
 This Swedish film magazine devotes its centerfold to coverage of the film Dante's Inferno.
 It is a beautiful colorized collage with two photos of Henry.

 "Artistas Que Desapparecem," Cinearte Rio de Janeiro, 15 de Agosto de 1936, pp. 40-1, 45.
 Brazilian magazine with a feature on Walthall.
 I cannot read a word of it, but it has the coolest collage of photos, some of which I have not seen anywhere else.
-It made an appropriate memorial feature, but it makes no mention of China Clipper, so I am assuming it was created before Walthall's death and probably hit the stands after.
+It made an appropriate memorial feature, but it makes no mention of China Clipper, and I can't find anything that looks like a reference to his death, so I am not sure if it was just a coincidence.
+[Not in this article, but an interesting note considering this magazine is from South America: Walthall's daughter Patricia left the rigors of movie life, married and moved to Buenos Aires.
+She had two children (son and daughter)].

 Boy's Cinema, December 19, 1936, pp. 2-12, 25-27.
 "The Last Outlaw" is the featured story in this issue.
 Henry does not sport the cover but he is in 3 photos.
 Sadly, by the time this publication hit the stands, Henry was dead.